Pearson Edexcel GCSEs New Migration thematic study

 New Migration thematic study

-We will be adding a new Migration topic to our Pearson Edexcel GCSE (9-1) History specification from September 2020 (subject to Ofqual approval).
-Migration will sit alongside Crime, Medicine and Warfare as a fourth thematic study and accompanying historic environment (Paper 1).
+Migration sits alongside Crime, Medicine and Warfare as a fourth thematic study and accompanying historic environment (Paper 1).

-We'd like to thank the many teachers and subject experts who've worked with us on developing this new Migration topic, providing important feedback and ideas about content.
-We think it will be a valuable addition to our specification and an important step in our plans to make our History qualifications more diverse and inclusive.
+We’d like to thank the many teachers and subject experts who worked with us on developing this new Migration topic, providing important feedback and ideas about content.
+It is a valuable addition to our specification and an important step in our plans to make our History qualifications more diverse and inclusive.

 The content of our qualifications constantly evolves, and we always encourage feedback and take action on it where possible.
 We are aware of the importance of offering History curricula that appeal to and represent all the students they serve, and of the value to all students of curricula that reflect more fully the ways that Britain has been shaped by its interactions with the wider world.

-We're, therefore, working with key stakeholders to think about how future specifications can be designed to be more inclusive.
+We're working therefore with key stakeholders to think about how future specifications can be designed to be more inclusive.
 We welcome input from teachers and students who'd be interested in contributing to our research.
-If this is something you'd be interested in doing, please contact our History Subject Advisor.
+If this is something you'd be interested in doing, please contact our History Subject Advisor, Mark Battye.